anitaokoh/Most-Preferred-Marvel-Character/README.md

 You can find the queries used in the file above entitled  `marvel.sql`

-Although it is a small database, the code used can be applied to a bigger data so feel free to scrap  more get from [here](https://marvel.fandom.com/wiki/Marvel_Database)
+Although it is a small database, the code used can be applied to a bigger data so feel free to scrap  more get from [here](https://marvel.fandom.com/wiki/Marvel_Database) and reuse the queries

 I also rewrote an article about it so you can read about the concluding result here